All Frames of the Game

-All Frames of the Game is the only studio album by American West Coast hip hop duo Playaz Tryna Strive.
+All Frames of the Game is the only studio album by American rap duo Playaz Tryna Strive.
 It was released November 12, 1996, via Sick Wid' It/Jive Records.
 Production was handled by member Filthy Rich, K-Lou, Michael "Mike D" Dinkins, Wayniac and Studio Ton, with B-Legit and E-40 serving as executive producers.
-It features guest appearances from B-Legit, E-40 and Suga-T.
+It features guest appearances from B-Legit, E-40, Levitti and Suga-T.

 The album did not reach the US Billboard 200, however, it peaked at number 100 on the Top R&B/Hip-Hop Albums charts.
 Along with a single, a music video was released for the song "They Say Y.D.L.L."
 (Youngsta's Don't Live Long).
 The song "Feel Ness Real" was originally released on the 1995 Sick Wid' It Records compilation album The Hogg in Me.